-AKM reframes the design target for physical computing hardware: instead of optimizing only for fast winner selection, \emph{engineer the post-selection state so its signatures form a well-conditioned dictionary}.
-This reframing yields three practical consequences.
-First, a \emph{task-independent certification protocol}: a single SVD of measured device responses determines $\rank(\Phi)$ and $\sigmin(\Phi)$, certifying whether universal payload realizability holds and bounding worst-case error for \emph{any} downstream payload before deployment.
+For hardware used as a selector, AKM adds a design objective beyond producing a reliable winner: engineer the post-selection state so its signatures form a well-conditioned dictionary.
+This added objective yields three practical consequences.
+First, a \emph{task-independent certification protocol}: a single singular value decomposition (SVD) of measured device responses determines $\rank(\Phi)$ and $\sigmin(\Phi)$, certifying universal payload realizability and bounding worst-case error before deployment.
 Second, a two-channel error decomposition with distinct diagnostics and remedies: decoding fidelity controlled by $\sigmin(\Phi)$, routing reliability controlled by the ratio $\Delta/T_{\mathrm{eff}}$ of the selection margin to effective noise temperature.
-Third, concrete hardware design targets: three predeployment failure modes (rank loss, conditioning collapse, margin collapse) that are each measurable and separately remediable.
+Third, concrete hardware design targets: three predeployment failure modes (rank loss, conditioning collapse, margin collapse), each measurable and separately remediable.

-The underlying linear algebra (pseudoinverse solvability, singular-value conditioning) is standard~\cite{Penrose1955}; the rank criterion for~$\Phi$ is the finite-dictionary analogue of the full-rank condition in reservoir readout training~\cite{Jaeger2004,Dambre2012IPC}.
-In reservoir computing~\cite{Brunner2013,Dambre2012IPC}, readout noise and selection errors fold into a single error budget discovered empirically per task; in Hopfield retrieval~\cite{Ramsauer2021}, the attractor \emph{is} the stored object and there is no separate decoding channel.
-The novelty is the object the algebra acts on: $\Phi$ is compiled once from measured device responses and predicts capability for any payload, and the two-channel decomposition lets each failure mode be diagnosed and remedied independently.
+The linear algebra is standard~\cite{Penrose1955}; the rank criterion for~$\Phi$ is the finite-dictionary analogue of the full-rank condition in reservoir readout training~\cite{Jaeger2004,Dambre2012IPC}.
+In reservoir computing~\cite{Brunner2013,Dambre2012IPC}, errors fold into a single empirical error budget; in Hopfield retrieval~\cite{Ramsauer2021}, the attractor \emph{is} the stored object.
+The novelty is the object the algebra acts on: $\Phi$ is compiled once from measured device responses and predicts capability for any payload.
 Timing-based address selection in spiking networks~\cite{Berloff2026PWC} and driven-dissipative mode competition~\cite{Berloff2017PolaritonXY,StroevBerloff2023} provide candidate physical selectors.